iNavFlight/inav/docs/Failsafe.md

 #### `failsafe_fw_roll_angle`

-This parameter defines amount of roll angle (in 1/10 deg units) to execute on failsafe.
+This parameter defines the amount of roll angle (in 1/10 deg units) to execute on failsafe.
 Negative = LEFT

 #### `failsafe_fw_pitch_angle`

-This parameter defines amount of pitch angle (in 1/10 deg units) to execute on `SET-THR` failsafe for an airplane.
+This parameter defines the amount of pitch angle (in 1/10 deg units) to execute on failsafe for an airplane.
 Negative = CLIMB

 #### `failsafe_fw_yaw_rate`

-This parameter defines amount of yaw rate (in deg per second units) to execute on `SET-THR` failsafe for an airplane.
+This parameter defines the amount of yaw rate (in deg per second units) to execute on failsafe for an airplane.
 Negative = LEFT